Global Convergence of SGD On Two Layer Neural Nets: Related Work

-One of the first proofs of gradient based algorithms doing neural training for depth$-2$ nets appeared in \cite{prateek_realizable}.
-In \cite{rongge_2nn_1} convergence was proven for training depth-$2$ $\relu$ nets for data being sampled from a symmetric distribution and the training labels being generated using a `ground truth' neural net of the same architecture as being trained -- the so-called ``Teacher--Student'' setup.
+One of the first proofs of gradient based algorithms to be doing neural training for arbitrarily wide depth$-2$ nets appeared in \cite{prateek_realizable}.
+In \cite{rongge_2nn_1} convergence was proven for training depth-$2$ $\relu$ nets for data being sampled from a symmetric distribution and the training labels being generated using a `ground truth' neural net of the same architecture as being trained.
 For similar distributional setups, some of the current authors had in \cite{our_own} identified classes of depth--$2$ $\relu$ nets where they could prove linear-time convergence of training -- and they also gave guarantees in the presence of a label poisoning attack.
-The authors in \cite{rongge_2nn_2} consider another Teacher--Student setup of training depth $2$ nets with absolute value activations.
-In this work, authors can get convergence in poly$(d, \frac{1}{\epsilon})$ time, in a very restricted setup of assuming Gaussian data, initial loss being small enough, and the teacher neurons being norm bounded and `well--separated' (in angle magnitude). \cite{eth_relu} get width independent convergence bounds for Gradient Descent (GD) with ReLU nets, however at the significant cost of having the restrictions of being only an asymptotic guarantee and assuming an affine target function and one--dimensional input data.
+The authors in \cite{rongge_2nn_2} consider a so-called ``Teacher--Student'' setup of training depth $2$ nets with absolute value activations.
+In this work, authors can get convergence in poly$(d, \frac{1}{\epsilon})$ time, in a very restricted setup of assuming Gaussian data, initial loss being small enough, and the teacher neurons being norm bounded and `well--separated' (in angle magnitude).
+The authors in \cite{eth_relu} get width independent convergence bounds for Gradient Descent (GD) with ReLU nets, however at the significant cost of having the restrictions of being only an asymptotic guarantee and assuming an affine target function and one--dimensional input data.
 While being restricted to the Gaussian data and the realizable setting for the labels, an intriguing result in \cite{klivans_chen_meka} showed that fully poly-time learning of arbitrary depth 2 ReLU nets is possible if one is in the ``black-box query model''.

+In summary, to the best of our knowledge, it has remained an unresolved challenge to show convergence of SGD on any neural architecture with a constant number of gates while neither constraining the labels nor the marginal distributional of the data to a specific functional form. {\it In this work, for certain natural neural net losses, we are able to resolve this in Corollary \ref{thm:sgd-sig}.
+Thus we take a step towards bridging this important lacuna in the existing theory of stochastic optimization for neural nets in general.}